Benefit #2: Expand your language focus

 An educational travel program provides a unique opportunity to expand your language focus beyond the classroom.
 In many classrooms, language instruction tends to focus on a specific region or dialect.

 For example, schools in California often teach Mexican Spanish due to the significant Mexican population, while schools in Europe typically emphasize the Spanish spoken in Spain.
-Traveling with your students to a country less represented in your curriculum allows them to explore the language’s diverse variations and deepen their understanding.
+Traveling to a country less represented in the school curriculum allows students to explore the language’s regional variations and deepen their understanding.

 For instance, students learning Mandarin on an educational trip to China will encounter a variety of tones and dialects that may not be addressed in the classroom.
 Similarly, students studying Arabic will realize that its spoken form changes across countries and even within regions.
 A visit to Morocco or another Arabic-speaking country offers students the opportunity to practice a different dialect firsthand.